What Goes Into A Will?

 Appointment of a guardian for your minor children

-One of the most important things parents can do to protect their children is plan who will take over as their guardian(s).
-Guardians are people who step in to care for your children in the devastating (but unlikely) event both you and your spouse die while they are still minors.
+One of the most important things parents can do is plan who will take over as the guardian(s) of their minor children.
+Guardians appointed in a Will are people who step in to care for your children in the devastating (but unlikely) event that your children have no other legal guardian.

 When you think about who would be best suited to be your children’s guardian(s), there are a few questions to ask yourself.

-Will the person or family be able to devote the time, energy, and money my children need?
+Will the person or family be able to devote the time and energy my children need?

 As any parent knows all too well, children are a lot of work.
-They need love, care, attention, and lots of financial resources.
-Guardians must be able and willing to provide for all aspects of their needs if you and your spouse aren’t around.
+They need love, care, attention, and financial support.
+Guardians must be able and willing to provide for all aspects of the children's needs.
+If the children are the beneficiaries of their parents' estates (which is usually the case), money from the estates may be available to help support the children's expenses.

 Does the person live far away from where my children are now?